PART 1230 FIREARM OWNER'S IDENTIFICATION CARD ACT : Sections Listing

 f) In regard to an applicant who is employed by the United States military permanently assigned in Illinois, the applicant shall also provide valid military identification and assignment orders establishing permanent assignment in Illinois.
 Only persons with a permanent duty assignment in Illinois qualify for a FOID Card if they are not otherwise an Illinois resident.
 Military personnel in Illinois on temporary duty assignment are not eligible and do not need a FOID Card.

-g) In regard to an applicant who is applying under a non-immigrant visa exception, the applicant shall provide a letter from his or her foreign government stating the purpose for travel to Illinois and the date the applicant's non-immigrant visa expires.
+g) In regard to an applicant who is applying under a non-immigrant visa exception, the applicant shall provide a letter from the applicant's foreign government stating the purpose for travel to Illinois and the date the applicant's non-immigrant visa expires.
 The applicant shall also explain the need for the FOID Card or submit a waiver from this Part granted by the U.S. Attorney General.
 Persons in Illinois on a non-immigrant visa must have permission from their government and the U.S. Attorney General to possess or transport firearms.

 h) The Department shall, as part of the application process, ask any questions necessary to determine whether the applicant is qualified to possess or receive a firearm, and deny a FOID application of any applicant who is prohibited by the Act from possessing or receiving a firearm.